 In some cases, PID can bring on more intense symptoms, and you’ll need to go to the emergency room.
 Get medical help right away if you have:

 - Fever higher than 101 F

-Some of these also can be signs of other serious medical conditions, like appendicitis or an ectopic pregnancy (a pregnancy that happens outside the womb, most likely in a fallopian tube).
+Some of these also can be signs of other serious medical conditions, like appendicitis or an ectopic pregnancy (a pregnancy that happens outside the womb).
 You would need medical help right away for these as well.

 Signs of an STI